Time efficiency analysis for undersampled quantitative MRI acquisitions: Introduction

 In this work, we propose a theoretical metric called TEUSQA: Time Efficiency for UnderSampled QMRI Acquisitions.
-TEUSQA can be used to evaluate undersampling patterns for multi-contrast QMRI sequences targeting any tissue parameters.
-It is based on CRLB that takes into account sequence related settings as well as the undersampling pattern.
-Along with that, TEUSQA can take into account the effects of prior information that assumes parameters to be normally distributed.
-Such priors are needed in the estimation procedure to avoid degeneracies, such as those caused by voxels with zero proton density.
-Additionally, we show that TEUSQA can be evaluated using only a part of the k-space to reduce computation time.
-We evaluate TEUSQA with Monte Carlo simulations and actual 3D acquisitions.
-Finally, using TEUSQA we show patterns with low discrepancy are time efficient.
+TEUSQA can be used to evaluate undersampling patterns for multi-contrast QMRI sequences targeting any tissue parameter.
+It is based on the CRLB and takes into account sequence-related settings as well as the undersampling pattern.
+TEUSQA overcomes computational complexity by using a central patch of k-space for evaluation.
+To make the estimation free from degeneracies and keep the metric's generalisability, we propose a `weak' prior that only comes into play when the information on a voxel is not available from the measurements.
+TEUSQA accounts for this prior information by computing the posterior distribution using Bayes theorem similarly to Bayesian CRLB \cite{van_trees_detection_2013}.
+We evaluate TEUSQA with two sequences: Inversion prepared fast spin echo (3D IP-FSE) and Gradient recalled echo sequence (3D GRASE) to verify its generalisability.
+We show with Monte Carlo simulations and prospective acquisitions that it can accurately predict the variance observed in actual scans with full-sized k-space.
+Using TEUSQA, we evaluate several undersampling pattern generation techniques and identify a key property called discrepancy, which can aid in the generation of time efficient undersampling patterns.
+We show with a prospectively undersampled in-vivo scan, that such patterns can be used to obtain $T_1$ and $T_2$ maps.

-The remainder of this article is organised as follows.
-First, we derive TEUSQA.
-Second, we define the undersampling pattern generation techniques for 3D acquisitions that are used in this work.
-Third, we explain the experiments designed for the evaluation of TEUSQA.
-Finally, we present the results, followed by a discussion.